 - Insufficient education about eating disorders among LGBTQ resource providers who could provide assistance

 - Lack of access to treatment programs that address unique issues affecting the LGBTQ community

-Over time, more resources have become available to members of the LGBTQ community with eating disorders.
+Over time, more resources have become available to members of the LGBTQ community with eating disorders such as virtual treatment options.
 However, many LGBTQ individuals still have trouble finding the help they need.
 Most discourse on eating disorders focuses on the treatment of white, middle to upper-class heterosexual females.
 The strategies used to treat these patients does not translate well to the treatment of members of the LGBTQ community who struggle with eating disorders.
 Members of the LGBTQ require customized treatment programs in order to have the best chance of a successful recovery.

 The symptoms of eating disorders in the LGBTQ community are similar to the symptoms that affect anyone with one of these disorders.
 Some of these symptoms may include:

 - Unreasonable obsession with weight or body image